 - Lubricate – If the motor has lubrication ports, put five drops of motor oil inside each one.

-- Clean Drain Tube – Remove the drain tube.
-Create a solution made of 1-part bleach and 16-parts water.
+- Clean drain tube – Remove the drain tube.
+Create a solution made of one-part bleach and sixteen-parts water.
 Flush the line by pouring it into the tube to clean off any algae growth.